 If your religious convictions prevent you from taking the EPT and/or ELM on the scheduled test dates, you must contact the Testing Office at the campus where you plan to test to make arrangements before you register.

-You will be required to provide a letter on official letterhead from an appropriate religious authority to the Testing Office you plan to test at.
+You will be required to provide a letter on official letterhead from an appropriate religious authority to the Testing Office designated for your test.
 Contact the campus Test Officer for instructions on providing this letter.
-Then, in the registration system you will need to select the appropriate checkbox for religious observance when registering for the test(s).
+Then, in the registration system, you will need to select the appropriate checkbox for religious observance when registering for the test(s).